The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: The Basic Setup

-Observe that the space $\L(Y,\s)$ is nonlocal in the sense that its elements, which belong to $\fC(\Sigma)$, are not defined by equations on $\Sigma$.
+From this, we can define the space of (tangential) boundary values of the space of monopoles Observe that the space $\L(Y,\s)$ is nonlocal in the sense that its elements, which belong to $\fC(\Sigma)$, are not defined by equations on $\Sigma$.
 Indeed, $\L(Y,\s)$ is determined by the full Seiberg-Witten equations in the interior of the manifold.
 This makes the analysis concerning the manifold $\L(Y,\s)$ rather delicate, since one has to control both the space $\fM(Y,\s)$ and the behavior of the map $r_\Sigma$.

 Ultimately, we want our manifolds to be Banach manifolds, and so we must complete our smooth configuration spaces in the appropriate function space topologies.
 As explained in the introduction, the topologies most suitable for us are the Besov spaces $B^{s,p}(Y)$ and $B^{s,p}(\Sigma)$ on $Y$ and $\Sigma$, respectively, where $s \in \R$ and $p \geq 2$.
 These are the familiar $H^s$ spaces when $p = 2$ and for $p \neq 2$, the Besov spaces are never Sobolev spaces, i.e., spaces of functions with a specified number of derivatives lying in $L^p$.
 Nevertheless, much of the analysis we will do applies to Sobolev spaces as well, since the analysis of elliptic boundary value problems is flexible and applies to a wide variety of function spaces.
 To keep the notation minimal, we work mainly with Besov spaces and make a general remark at the end about how statements generalize to Sobolev spaces and other spaces (see Remark \ref{RemFun}).
 The Besov spaces, other relevant function spaces, and their properties are summarized in the appendix.
 On a first reading, one may set $p = 2$ and $s$ a large number, say a large integer, wherever applicable, so that the function spaces are as familiar as desired.